kantologist/academic-site/content/author/admin/_index.md

 +++

 Azeez Oluwafemi is a graduate student of Carnegie Mellon University where He currently studies Electrical and Computer Engineering specializing in Artificial Intelligence.
-He is currently doing research in unsupervised domain adaptation in image segmentation with Yang Zou under the supervision of VijayaKumar Bhagavatula and semi-spervised single-channel multi-speaker separation using variational autoencoders under the supervision of Bhiksha Raj.
+He is currently doing research in unsupervised domain adaptation in image segmentation with Yang Zou under the supervision of VijayaKumar Bhagavatula and semi-spervised single-channel multi-speaker separation using variational autoencoders with Yuichiro Koyama under the supervision of Bhiksha Raj.